AtlasPMC68/Atlas/README.md

      ```
    - You should receive a response like `{ "message": "pong" }`.

+5. **Test the frontend:**
+   - Open your browser and go to [http://localhost:3000]
+   - You should see the Atlas web application.

-5. **Live Reload (Development):**
+6. **Live Reload (Development):**
-   - With Docker volumes and live reload enabled, any changes you make to the backend code will automatically restart the server inside the container.
+   - **Backend:** With Docker volumes and live reload enabled, any changes you make to the backend code will automatically restart the server inside the container.
-   - No need to rebuild or restart the container for code changes.
+   - **Frontend:** The frontend uses the Vite dev server with hot reload.
+Any changes to files will instantly reload the app in your browser.

-6. **Stopping the services:**
+7. **Stopping the services:**
    - Press `Ctrl+C` in the terminal running Docker Compose, or run:
      ```sh
      docker-compose down